Mihai Ralea: Downfall and harassment

 The Romanian crisis was aggravated in August, when the Nazi-inspired Vienna arbitration stripped her of Northern Transylvania.
 The political standstill propelled the Iron Guard, which was Nazi-aligned, into government, and forced Carol into permanent exile.
 The emerging "National Legionary State" banned reviews such as Viața Românească, and moved to prosecute all former FRN dignitaries.
 The country's new Conducător, General Ion Antonescu, announced early on that he would audit Ralea's estate—news of which were warmly received by the PNȚ.
 With Panaitescu as the new Rector, the university instituted a Commission for Review, which included Iron Guard sociologist Traian Herseni and eugenicist Iordache Făcăoaru.
 Of those professors brought before the commission, Ralea was the only one to have his contract terminated without the possibility of transfer.
 Panaitescu, Herseni and Făcăoaru found that his appointment to Bucharest had been illegal, and dismissed his scientific contributions as having "zero value".
 Ralea and his colleagues were able to defend Vianu, who was openly Jewish, and who was threatened with demotion under the racial purity laws.

 Withdrawing to Huși, Ralea became the target of surveillance by agents of the Siguranța, who monitored his subversive conversations, including his wager that Guard rule would be short-lived.
 In November 1940, the Guard's Police chief, Ștefan Zăvoianu, ordered the arrests of several FRN dignitaries, Ralea included.
 This angered Antonescu, who freed Ralea and the others, ordering Zăvoianu to resign.
+In later years, Ralea confided to his friends that he was sure he would be killed on that night, and that it was in fact Herseni who had pleaded for his release.
 During the clashes of January 1941, the Iron Guard was ousted, and Antonescu remained unchallenged.
-The events saw Guardists occupying his Bucharest residence, and army tanks being used to clear them out of it.
+The events saw Guardists occupying Ralea's Bucharest residence, and army tanks being used to clear them out of it.

 Although fascist, the new regime reinstated Ralea to his professorship.
 Antonescu castigated the Commission for Review as a "shame", and declared Ralea to be "indispensable".
 In a companion to Romanian philosophy, published that year, Herseni revised his stance, calling Ralea "a thinker of unquestionable talent", whose sociological work had been "a true revelation."
-Ralea returned to teach at the university where, in addition to Vianu, he had received as his assistant a refugee from Soviet-occupied territory, Traian Chelariu.
-Meanwhile, Panaitescu was stripped of his position and briefly imprisoned.
+Ralea returned to teach at the university where, in addition to Vianu, he had received as his assistant a refugee from Soviet-occupied territory, Traian Chelariu; meanwhile, Panaitescu was stripped of his position and briefly imprisoned.
 Still present in public life after the Romania's entry into the anti-Soviet war, Ralea returned to publishing with articles in Revista Română and the 1942 book Înțelesuri ("Meanings").
 Despite being partly recovered by the new regime, and allegedly proposing to Antonescu that they revive together the National Socialist Party, Ralea was still under Siguranța watch, and also spied on by the Police and the German Embassy.
 His file contains a denunciation of his entire career and loyalties: he stood accused of having been a "socialist-communist" camouflaged within the PNȚ, of having revived the guilds so as to give the PCdR room for maneuver, and of having sponsored Soviet agents to protect himself in the event of a Soviet invasion.